mathewlewallen/awesome-free-tools/windows-only.md

 - [AltSnap](https://github.com/RamonUnch/AltSnap) - Lightweight window management tool for snapping windows to predefined positions using keyboard shortcuts. 🪟 🟢
 - [AquaSnap](https://www.nurgo-software.com/products/aquasnap) - Enhances window management with docking, snapping, and stretching features for Windows. 🪟
-- [Rectangle](https://rectangleapp.com/) - A simple and efficient window manager for macOS that allows easy window snapping and resizing using keyboard shortcuts. 🍎
-- [Magnet](https://apps.apple.com/us/app/magnet/id441258766?mt=12) - A popular macOS app for snapping windows into organized tiles with keyboard shortcuts. 🍎
-- [i3](https://i3wm.org/) - A tiling window manager for Linux that provides powerful keyboard-driven window management. 🐧
-- [XMonad](https://xmonad.org/) - A highly customizable tiling window manager for X11 (Linux). 🐧
 - [FancyZones](https://github.com/microsoft/PowerToys) - Feature of PowerToys that helps with window snapping and arranging for multi-monitor setups in Windows. 🪟 🟢
-- [Sway](https://github.com/swaywm/sway) - Tiling Wayland compositor for Linux, similar to i3, designed for use with Wayland. 🐧 🟢
-- [KWin](https://kde.org/plasma-desktop) - Powerful window manager for KDE that supports tiling and a range of window management features for Linux. 🐧
 - [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) - A simple app to display a portion of your screen on top of other windows. 🪟 🟢
 - [KDE Mover-Sizer](https://corz.org/windows/software/accessories/KDE-resizing-moving-for-Windows.php#section-Download) - Application that emulates the behaviour of KDE. 🪟
 - [GlazeWM](https://github.com/glzr-io/glazewm) - Tiling window manager inspired by i3wm. 🪟 🟢